rally-carlos/notes/stackedit/Mobile.md

 ## Plan

 Mobile teams teams will run point on actually migration of builds.
 Tiger is available to share knowledge/experience with GitHub Actions.
+Tiger is providing an initial potential workflow, from their understanding of Android/Gradle builds: https://github.com/AudaxHealthInc/megazord-android/pull/4042

 ### Phase 1: Leverage GitHub Actions hosted runners